 - Judo: Largely a pastime of female characters, since most writers don't know that this was also a favorite hobby of the Nazis.
 Women's judo classes are used to show that while a woman may not be an Action Girl, she certainly has the potential for it.
 Often, a male protagonist will challenge her to a fight, which will end with the girl flipping the man onto the ground.
 Practicing Judo is often accidental foreshadowing that the character will be needing a miraculous escape from physically threatening events in the near future.

-- Brawling Not boxing but rather any street fighting club where there is one rule: "Anything goes".
-Usually a past time for ruffians and hoodlums, the fights are merciless fights to the point of exhaustion or death and is often are seen as resourceful yet pessimistic, forced to partake in such bloodsports as a means to express their distaste for the world and the only that soothes them is a schoolyard brawl.
+- Brawling: Not boxing but rather any street fighting club where there is one rule: "Anything goes".
+Usually a past time for ruffians and hoodlums, the fights are merciless fights to the point of exhaustion or death and protagonists often are seen as resourceful yet pessimistic, forced to partake in such bloodsports as a means to express their distaste for the world and the only think that soothes them is a schoolyard brawl.

 - Due to the preponderance of martial arts in East Asian popular culture the type of martial art taken as a hobby is usually reflective of the person's character.

-- In Chinese works "Soft" styles like Tai Chi Quan or Ba Qua Quan tends to denote a philosophical or spiritual bent like a Warrior Poet or Martial Pacifist.
-"Hard" styles like Shaolin or Wing Chun belongs to more action-orientated characters.
+- In Chinese works "Soft" styles like Tai Chi Quan or Ba Qua Quan tend to denote a philosophical or spiritual bent like a Warrior Poet or Martial Pacifist.
+"Hard" styles like Shaolin or Wing Chun belong to more action-orientated characters.

 There's an unfortunate assumption in the media that if you weren't able to make your artistic hobby into a career, it's because you simply weren't good enough.
 Most of the hobbies listed below have a "thwarted artiste" element to them.
 The fact that some people simply want to keep their hobby as a beloved pastime rather than a stress-inducing job is usually overlooked.
 Even if it isn't, being "artistic" is synonymous with being an impractical dreamer.
 Children, however, can draw or write to their heart's content: they're allowed